 Supporting three coppice apprentices in the heart of the country where Bill Hogarth, the late Cumbria coppice merchant, lived and worked.

-The Rusland's Reds project has contributed to efforts that aim to restore the dominance of red squirrels throughout the scheme area.
+The Rusland's Reds project contributed to efforts that aim to restore the dominance of red squirrels throughout the scheme area.

-Working with volunteers and apprentices to survey the extent, distribution and condition of hedgerows in the area, with follow-up hedge restoration and new planting projects.
+The Rusland Horizons Landscape Partnership worked with volunteers and apprentices to survey the extent, distribution and condition of hedgerows in the area, with follow-up hedge restoration and new planting projects.

 No charge.
 Cancel anytime.
 We value your privacy and will not share your details.